 - Sort through your traces using a filter to find that specific request and show only traces containing errors.

-- On the trace details page, you can see the span along the request route that originated the error.
+- On the trace details page, you review the span along the request route that originated the error.

-- Noting the error class and message, you can navigate to the service from its span in the trace and see that the error is occurring at a high rate.
+- Noting the error class and message, navigate to the service from its span in the trace so you can see that the error is occurring at a high rate.